Optical contact bonding: Production of an optical contact bond

 In addition to both surfaces' being practically conformal (in practice often completely flat), the surfaces must also be extremely clean and free from any small contamination that would prevent or weaken the bond—including grease films and specks of dust.
 For bonding to occur, the surfaces need only to be brought together; the intermolecular forces draw the bodies into the lowest energy conformation, and no pressure needs to be applied.

 Advantages

 Since the method requires no binder, balsam or glue, the physical properties of the bound object are the same as the objects joined.
 Typically, glues and binders are more heat sensitive or have undesirable properties compared to the actual bodies being joined.
-The use of optical contact bonding allows the production of a final product with properties as good as the bulk solid.
+The use of optical contact bonding allows the production of a final product with properties as well as the bulk solid.
 This can include temperature and chemical resistances, spectral absorption properties and reduced contamination from bonding materials.